 - If approved, PLUS loan can cover the total balance after all other financial aid has been applied.

 - If denied, student can receive up to an additional $4,000 in Federal Direct Loans.

 - Monthly and quarterly payment options.

 - Required down payment is equivalent to your monthly payment as determined by your Financial Aid officer.
-This is applied toward the overall program cost, and will lower future payments.
+This is applied towards the overall program cost, and will lower future payments.

-Through the Federal Work-Study program, you have the opportunity to earn part of your educational expenses by working part-time, on or off school premises, including possibly working in a community service position, depending on availability.
+Through the Federal Work-Study program at our participating schools, you have the opportunity to earn part of your educational expenses by working part-time, on or off school premises, including possibly working in a community service position, depending on availability.
 A limited number of jobs are available, with priority given to students with the greatest need as determined by the results of the FAFSA.